drawveloper/qwik-app-deno-example/README.md

 # Compatible with Deno Deploy

 Simply select the `server/server.ts` file as an entrypoint and you've got yourself a Qwik app powered by Deno **on the edge.** 💥

+PS: You have to build and commit the dist files so Deno Deploy can use them.
+Qwik build is so tiny, it makes little difference.